SD-adelaideuni/numcompute-stream/README.md

 pytest
 ```

-The suite contains **81 tests** across preprocessing, stats, metrics, tree,
+The suite contains 40 tests organized in folders for preprocessing, stats, metrics, tree, ensemble, pipeline, stream, io and visualise.
+All of the streaming components (preprocessing, stats, metrics, tree, ensemble,
-ensemble, pipeline, stream, io and visualise.
-Streaming components are checked
+pipeline, stream, io and visualise) are tested.
-for *numerical agreement with their batch equivalents* (e.g. streaming
+for *numerical agreement with their batch equivalents* (e.g. streaming `StandardScaler` mean and std values against the full-batch computation for a `StandardScaler` against a `StreamingStats` variance against a full-batch computation for ).
 `StandardScaler` mean/std and `StreamingStats` variance match a full-batch
 computation exactly), alongside error-path and edge-case tests.